-Alfredo sauce is a rich, creamy, and thick white sauce made from three main ingredients, i.e., butter, cream, and cheese.
-It is widely served with fettuccini pasta and is a staple sauce in Italian cuisine.
-Alfredo sauce is known for its simplicity and rich, creamy texture.
-You can pair it with chicken, vegetables, herbs, and spices to make a complete pasta dish.
+Alfredo sauce is a rich, creamy, and thick white sauce made from three main ingredients: butter, cream, and cheese.
+It is a staple sauce in Italian cuisine known for its simplicity and rich, creamy texture.
+You can make it with fettuccini pasta to make the classic fettuccine Alfredo, or you can pair it with chicken, vegetables, herbs, and spices to make a complete pasta dish.

 How to make store-bought alfredo sauce better

 - Butter: Butter makes everything taste better.
 Its buttery richness is the answer to every problem.
-So, before heating store-bought alfredo sauce, melt butter in a saucepan and then add the sauce.
+Before heating your jar of Alfredo sauce, melt real butter in a saucepan and then add the sauce.
 You will feel the difference in not just the texture but the flavor as well.

-- Heavy cream/milk: Heavy cream or milk is an essential component of alfredo sauce.
-So, you can freshen it up a little and improve both the flavor and texture by adding a splash of heavy cream or milk.
+- Heavy cream/milk: Heavy cream or milk is an essential component of Alfredo sauce.
+Add a splash of heavy cream or milk to freshen up your Alfredo sauce recipe and improve the flavor and texture.

 - Seasoning: The easiest way to improve the taste of any dish is by adding black pepper and salt.
 It is the most common and widely used seasoning all across the world.
-So, use salt and pepper to add more flavor to store-bought alfredo sauce; and if you want to enhance the taste even further, white pepper as well.
+So, use salt and pepper to add more flavor to store-bought Alfredo sauce.
+To enhance the taste even further, add white pepper as well.
 Its smokiness is a good addition.
-Seasonings like garlic powder and onion powder are also a good choice for improving the taste of store-bought Alfredo sauce.
+Seasonings like garlic powder, garlic salt, onion powder, and Italian seasoning are also a good choice for improving the taste of store-bought Alfredo sauce.

-- Herbs: Since Alfredo sauce is Italian, adding herbs seem like the right thing to do.
+- Herbs: Since Alfredo sauce is Italian, adding herbs seems like the right thing to do.
 You can either add fresh or dried herbs to your store-bought Alfredo sauce to improve its taste.
-Add thyme, oregano, sage, tarragon, or basil and enjoy these herbs’ delicious aroma and flavor.
+Add thyme, oregano, sage, tarragon, or basil, and enjoy these herbs’ delicious aroma and flavor.

 - Spices: There is a long list of spices that you can add to your store-bought Alfredo sauce to make it taste better.
 If you are missing the heat, add red chili flakes, paprika, or cayenne pepper powder.
 You can also add cumin powder or nutmeg for warmth and aroma.

-- Cheese: Cheese always makes things better.
+- Cheese: Cheese always makes things better!
 Most people love to add freshly grated parmesan cheese to Alfredo sauce.
-However, you can also add cheddar cheese or mozzarella cheese as well.
-Cheese gives this sauce a new and delicious dimension.
+But cheddar cheese, romano cheese, or mozzarella cheese is great as well.
+Cheese gives your jar of sauce extra flavor and adds delicious dimension.

-- White wine: Adding a splash of white wine also improves the flavor of store-bought Alfredo sauce.
-Let it simmer for a while so that the alcohol evaporates and you are left with a rich flavor from the wine.
+- White wine: Adding a splash of white wine also improves the depth of flavor of store-bought Alfredo sauce.
+Let it simmer until the alcohol evaporates and you are left with a rich flavor from the wine.

 - Bouillon cubes: Bouillon cubes are available in flavors like chicken, beef, or vegetable.
 These are made from stock and are loaded with flavors.
-If you don’t want to add a combination of different spices and seasonings, simply add a chicken bouillon cube.
+If you don’t want different spices and seasonings, simply add a chicken bouillon cube.
 You will notice the difference in flavor immediately.